omnistreams/omni-rpc-spec/README.md

 ## No IDL
-Most RPC systems use an IDL such os
-[Protocol Buffers](https://developers.google.com/protocol-buffers/) to
-specify a strict interface between endpoints.
+Most RPC systems I've seen use an IDL such os [Protocol Buffers](https://developers.google.com/protocol-buffers/) to specify a strict interface between endpoints.
 This helps ensure proper use of endpoints, and also has the huge benefit of enabling code generation so you get function type signatures that match the IDL spec.
 The downside is that it requires a build step, and adds a fairly complex dependency. omni-rpc does not require a specific IDL.
 All parameters are simply encoded in the message format, which by default is JSON.
-Although use of and IDL for encoding messages is encouraged with omni-rpc, it is not required.
+Although use of an IDL for encoding messages is encouraged with omni-rpc, it is not required.

 ## Web-first
-Most web APIs use HTTP, and most RPC systems are designed primarily for backend systems, microservices, etc. Althouth gRPC is working on a [browser-compatible version](https://github.com/improbable-eng/grpc-web), gRPC was not designed to work this way (it's built for HTTP/2). grpc-web required a lot of complex machinery (relays, etc) to work last time I checked.
+Most web APIs use HTTP, and most RPC systems are designed primarily for backend systems, microservices, etc. Althouth gRPC is working on a [browser-compatible version](https://github.com/improbable-eng/grpc-web), gRPC was not originally designed to work this way (it's built for HTTP/2). grpc-web required a lot of complex machinery (relays, etc) to work last time I checked.

 omni-rpc is intended to be used in the browser, and implementators are